aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2022/aspose-slides-for-net-22-10-release-notes/_index.md

 }
 ```

-## LeaderLinesColor setter added ##
+## LeaderLinesColor porperty has been added ##

-The [LeaderLinesColor](https://reference.aspose.com/slides/net/aspose.slides.charts/idatalabelcollection/leaderlinescolor/) property setter was addded, now the color of all leader lines in the collection can be changed:
+The [LeaderLinesColor](https://reference.aspose.com/slides/net/aspose.slides.charts/idatalabelcollection/leaderlinescolor/) property has been addded, now the color of all leader lines in the collection can be managed via this property:

 ``` csharp
 using (Presentation pres = new Presentation("pres.pptx"))